AnthonyThomahawk/Athena-Ticket-Scanner/README.md

 # Short description
 Athena ticket scanner, is an application that reads info from OASA tickets, and shows it to the user in an convenient and friendly GUI.
-Currently the application is only available in greek, but an english translation is coming soon.
+~~Currently the application is only available in greek, but an english translation is coming soon.~~ An english translation for the app is also availble as of version 1.3 .

 # Usage
 To use the app, simply download it from the [github repo](https://github.com/AnthonyThomahawk/Athena-Ticket-Scanner/releases) , or [playstore](https://play.google.com/store/apps/details?id=com.tonyTsoftware.nfctagreader2) , then